github/developer.github.com/content/v3/repos/statuses.md

 ## List Statuses for a specific Ref

-Users with pull access, can view commit statuses for a given ref:
+Users with pull access can view commit statuses for a given ref:

     GET /repos/:owner/:repo/statuses/:ref